-Bellhaven and previous operators have applied systematic regional geology, geochemistry, and geophysics across the property over a period of approximately 14 years.
+Since acquiring La Mina, GoldMining has not conducted any material exploration activity at the project.
+Bellhaven and other previous operators applied systematic regional geology, geochemistry, and geophysics across the property over a period of approximately 14 years from 2002 until 2016.
 The focus of interest is now along the eastern quarter of the Property where copper-gold mineralization was first discovered in 2002 at the La Cantera outcrop.